Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Fluctuation-induced Hall-like lateral force

-In \figref{fig:F}, we depict the fluctuation-induced lateral force $F _ y = \uy \cdot \vb{F} _ \parallel$ as a function of the transition frequency $\omegaq$ of the two-level system.
-The parameters of the chiral-gain material assumed for the figure are consistent with the electro-optical response of p-doped trigonal tellurium under a bias strength on the order of $3 \times 10^5\ \mathrm{V/m}$~\cite{tsirkin2018gyrotropic,morgado2024non}.
-In the calculation, we use the ``equilibrium'' density matrix [$\rho _ \mathrm{q}(t) \rightarrow \rho _ \mathrm{q}(\infty)$], as the two-level system eventually relaxes to the steady state.
-The fluctuation-induced lateral force is exerted due to the chiral optical gain and is significantly enhanced near the surface plasmon resonance condition $\omega = \omegap/\sqrt{2}$.
-The peak slightly deviates from the `bare' resonance condition due to the NHEO effect.
-The lateral force is along the negative $y$ direction.
 This is consistent with the following qualitative discussion.
 As we have seen in the momentum spectra representing the photon emission (absorption), the two-level system is more likely to emit (absorb) photons propagating in the positive (negative) $y$ direction.
 Thus, the recoil force generated during photon emission is directed along the negative $y$-direction.
 Similarly, the `kick' imparted to the two-level system during photon absorption is also directed in the negative $y$-direction.
 Consequently, the net force acting on the two-level system points towards the negative $y$ direction, in agreement with the numerical simulations.
 It is also worth noting that the $+y$-direction corresponds to the propagation direction of plasmons that experience gain due to the NHEO effect.
-The emission of such plasmons is stimulated by the qubit, which in turn experiences a corresponding recoil force.
+The emission of such plasmons is stimulated by the two-level system, which in turn experiences a corresponding recoil force.

+It can be verified that the lateral force scales with the distance to the slab approximately as $1/z _ \mathrm{q} ^ 4$ (see \figref{fig:Fy-zq}).
+This scaling behaviour is the same as that of the standard (vertical) Casimir force near a metallic slab when retardation effects are negligible.

 As previously noted, the lateral force is perpendicular to the expected direction of frictional drag arising from carrier motion in the conductor.
-However, it can be interpreted as a drag-like force associated with the anomalous current generated by the nonlinear Hall effect in the low-symmetry conductor~\cite{sodemann2015quantum,du2021nonlinear}.
-Consistent with this interpretation, the sign of the lateral force reverses when the direction of the electric bias is flipped.
+It may be interpreted as a Hall-like force rooted in the quantum geometry of the low-symmetry conductor.
+Consistent with this picture, the sign of the lateral force reverses when the electric-bias direction is switched.
+Furthermore, its magnitude is proportional to the cyclotron-type frequency $\omega _ 0$, and is therefore directly governed by the Berry-curvature dipole $D$.
+Thus, much like the Berry dipole can give rise to nonlinear Hall effects~\cite{sodemann2015quantum,du2021nonlinear}, our analysis shows that it can also generate Hall-like fluctuation forces.